Paliak/PaliaksNotes/docs/Zipping/index.md

 ## Compile on target

 The execve function is a wrapper around the execve linux syscall meaning it requires libc.
 Compiling locally and moving the compiled binary into the target may not work for the same reasons we had to patch the stock binary to make it work.
-We could try statically compiling but that could run into libc version mismatch issues.
+We could try statically compiling, but that could run into libc version mismatch issues.

 ```c
 //e.c